spree-contrib/spree_shopify_importer/README.md

 ====================

 The SpreeShopifyImporter gem allows users to easily import data from Shopify store to Spree application.
-It's compatible with Spree 3.2 and up.
+It's compatible with Spree 3.2 and above.

 Behind-the-scenes, extension is using [Shopify API gem](https://github.com/Shopify/shopify_api).

-Currently, it's in version alpha.
+Currently, it's in version 0.1.0.
 We welcome new pull requests!

 ## Installation